2026 Preakness Stakes betting in PA

 It’s far from easy to win these bets, but they’re a good source of entertainment.
 Remember to only bet with a comfortable amount.

-How Horses Qualify for the Preakness Stakes
+How horses qualify for the Preakness Stakes

 Traditionally, the Preakness Stakes is the second leg of horse racing’s Triple Crown.
 The Kentucky Derby is the first of the trio, while the Belmont Stakes is the final leg.